sendanor/nor-nopg/README.md

 Initialize database
 -------------------

-The required table structures and initial settings and data can be created by calling `db.init()`:
+The required table structures and initial settings and data can be created or upgraded by calling `db.init()`:

 ```javascript
 nopg.start(PGCONFIG).init().then(function(db) {